jshinonome/qForImpatient/README.md

 ## Preface

 This tutorial includes all points that **I** think are important or NOT RECOMMENDED.
-You can disagree with my points, but no need to argue with me. **Let us agree to disagree.**
+You can disagree with my points, **Let us agree to disagree.**

 ## How to Use This Tutorial